robinrendle/robinrendle.com/_posts/the-dashboard-problem.md

 What is...any of this stuff?
 The whole dashboard feels like they wanted me to use GitHub as a social network. `All Activity`?
 Why on earth do I care about any of this?
 Is it information about a current project I’m working on?
 Nope.
 Is it information I need to know about in the future to do a better job?
 Nope!

-What is that everyone wants to see on GitHub, instead?
+What does everyone want to see on GitHub, instead?
 Well, here are the questions I ask myself every time I hit the dashboard:

 1. Which of my PRs are currently waiting for review?
 Which of these do I need to polish and fix?
 2. Who needs me to review some code?
 How can I unblock someone?